Computer Science ✓ ACE & NCCRS Approved 🎓 3 Credit Hours 🕐 9 min read

 Software Engineering online college credit course at UPI Study

-📅 April 17, 2026
+📅 April 09, 2026

-📖 8 min read
+📖 9 min read

 Students studying online for college credit

-Who Needs Software Engineering?
+Who Needs a Software Engineering Course?

 What you will get in this course

-What's Inside the Software Engineering Course
+What's Inside the Software Engineering Course?

 View the full Software Engineering syllabus

-Self-paced · ACE & NCCRS approved · Transfer to 1,700+ colleges · $250 per course
+Self-paced · ACE & NCCRS approved · Accepted at cooperating universities worldwide · $250 per course

 View Course Syllabus →

-Why Take Software Engineering Outside Your University
+Why Consider Taking Software Engineering Outside Your University?

 3 steps to earn transfer credit with UPI Study